 - Placement Agreement

 BSCI-1020 Augmentative Communication 2 This course will introduce students to the field of communication and augmentative communication in particular.
 The course will help the students to comprehend, analyze, synthesize and evaluate the multiple factors associated with supporting and interacting with individuals who communicate using specialized communication techniques or devices.
 BSCI-1023 Teaching Strategies 4 This course will examine the theories, principles, and applications of learning and teaching as a means of supporting people who have diverse abilities.
 Students will develop a variety of teaching plans to facilitate learning in home, educational, community, employment, and social settings.
 BSCI-1027 Intervention Strategies 1 2 This course will provide the student with a body of knowledge of current intervention strategies applied in the support of persons with developmental disabilities.
 Students will be able to list and use the elements of the DSW Code of Ethics with respect to behavioural approaches and adhere to pertinent legislation.
 Students will also be able to identify the elements of behavioural learning theory, list the behavioural rules and describe how learning theory can be implemented.
 Crisis intervention techniques will be learned and demonstrated by students according to industry standards.
 Students will learn documentation requirements related to crisis intervention.
 COMM-3082 Communications for Community Studies 3 This course, designed for students who plan to work in the field of Community Studies, focuses on professional written and verbal communication skills.
 Students learn to prepare a variety of work-related documents.
 In addition, students learn about research methods and documentation formats.
 The principles of effective writing - organization, grammar, style, clarity, and tone - are reinforced throughout the course.
 The goal of the course is to prepare students for the communication tasks and considerations they will encounter in the Community Studies workplace in order to meet the needs of employers and/or the communities they will serve.
 BSCI-1211 Developmental Disabilities 2 3 This course describes the etiology and characteristics of various developmental disabilities and syndromes including the implications for support.
 Students will learn about causes of common disabilities and methods of prenatal assessment and screening.
 HLTH-1198 Health & Wellness 2 3 This course continues to explore the health and well-being of people with developmental disabilities through the study of common health conditions and diseases along with basic health care skills.
 Course content will be integrated with the role of the DSW as a member of an inter-professional health care team.
-DEVL-3007 Professionalism 2 2 Students will employ communication and counselling skills appropriate to the role of a Developmental Services Worker.
-Students will use traditional counselling skills in consideration of people with developmental disabilities, their families and the developmental sector.
-Counselling skills using oral, written and nonverbal methods will be used.
-Students will develop an awareness of Behavioural Based Interviews and apply knowledge in a simulated interview session.
+DEVL-3007 Professionalism 2 2 Students will be able to use communication and counselling skills appropriate to the role of a Developmental Services Worker.
+Students will use traditional counselling skills with consideration for people with developmental disabilities, their families and the developmental sector including electronic, oral, written and nonverbal.
+Students will be introduced to and demonstrate Behavioural Based Interviews.
 Students will develop strategies for self-care.

 PHRM-3019 Pharmacology in DSW 3 This course provides the student with a basic theoretical knowledge about common prescription and non-prescription medications prescribed for persons with a developmental disability.
 Focus will be placed on the roles and responsibilities of a DSW as a member of an inter-professional health care team.